chainguard-dev/terraform-provider-chainguard/docs/resources/image_repo.md

 - `expiration` (String) The RFC3339 encoded date and time at which this entitlement will expire.
 - `source` (String) The UIDP of the repository to sync images from.
+- `sync_apks` (Boolean) Whether the APKs for each image should also be synchronized.
 - `unique_tags` (Boolean) Whether each synchronized tag should be suffixed with the image timestamp.